austinzheng/austinzheng.github.io/_posts/2015-06-08-swift-2-control-flow.md

 {% highlight swift %}
 func tryNumericisingIP() {
-  // Get the value from the user print("Enter four-part IP here: > ", appendNewline: false) let maybeInput = readLine(stripNewline: true)
+  // Get the value from the user print("Enter four-part IP here: > ", terminator: "")
+  let maybeInput = readLine(stripNewline: true)

   // Only continue if we actually received a value